-Mold is a common nuisance in many homes and properties throughout the Lakeland and Plant City areas of west central Florida.
+Mold is a common nuisance in many homes and properties.
 In the past few decades, people have been using air purifiers to get rid of mold allergens.
-But are all air purifiers efficient at removing mold from the air, and can air purifiers get rid of mold in a home?
-Find out below!
+But are all air purifiers efficient at removing mold from the air or can air purifiers get rid of mold in a home?
+Find out below:

 Mold is an essential part of nature and can be found almost everywhere.
-Mold spores are airborne microscopic particles that act as the “seeds” that mold needs to spread.
-While mold spores are also present in homes, the visible mold grows only when it has the right conditions.
-It requires a source of food (which can be walls or other materials), moisture, and warm temperatures.
-Unfortunately, most homes in west central Florida meet those requirements, causing the potential for health risks.
+Mold spores are airborne microscopic particles that act as the “seeds” which mold needs in order to spread.
+While mold spores are also present in homes, the actual visible mold grows only when it has the right conditions.
+It requires a source of food (such as walls), moisture, and warm temperatures.
+Unfortunately, most homes meet those requirements, causing the potential for health risks.

-There are several air purifiers, but those that are the most effective at removing mold spores from indoor air are high-efficiency particulate air (HEPA) air purifiers.
-HEPA filters capture 99.97% of 0.3-micron particles, including dust and other allergens, and an even higher percentage of larger particles.
+There are several types of air purifiers, but those that are the most effective at removing mold spores from indoor air are high-efficiency particulate air (HEPA) air purifiers.
+HEPA filters capture 99.97% of 0.3 micron particles, including dust and other allergens, and an even higher percentage of larger particles.
 Since mold spores are usually about 1-20 microns, the HEPA filter is perfect for extracting mold spores from the air.
-However, you should not use air purifiers to treat the underlying mold problem.
+However, air purifiers should not be used to treat the underlying mold problem.

 Although HEPA air purifiers can efficiently filter mold spores out of the air, you need to remove the mold first if you have a mold problem in your home.
 Air purifiers will remove mold spores, but can’t remove the mold growth which put the mold spores in the air.
 To get rid of a mold problem, it’s best to call a mold restoration company.
 These companies use specialized equipment and techniques to detect and remove mold growth, as well as to dry and restore affected surfaces.

 The Bottom Line